The Xometry app works best with JavaScript enabled!

 • Train fairings

-• Overage baggage containers
+• Overhead baggage containers

-What are the Advantages of Plastic injection Molding?
+What Are the Advantages of Plastic Injection Molding?

 The advantages of plastic injection molding include:

-• Unbeatable low unit cost
+• Low unit cost at scale

 • Wide selection of available plastic materials for injection molding